-Sam Newman is an industrial designer living and working in New York City.
+Sam Newman is a designer living and working in Portland, Oregon.

 After receiving an MFA from the Rhode Island School of Design in 2016, he continues to develop his own body of work in tandem with the opportunity to work for other designers.